CodeSteel/MinimalTasks/README.md

 # MinimalTasks

 A minimal and industry-ready task management web-application made with ASP.NET & React.
+Designed for customers to be the users (create new tasks, set the priority) and developers to be the admins (do the task, close when finished).

 ## Features